apache/cordova-docs/docs/en/edge/guide/cli/index.md

 the iPhone for iOS projects.
 For other platforms, you may need to first associate a device with an emulator.

-Note- Emulator support is currently not available for Amazon Fire OS
+Note: Emulator support is currently not available for Amazon Fire OS

 (See the Platform Guides for details.)
 For example, you may first run the `android` command to launch the